Independence Day (Hawaii): Background

 Timoteo Haʻalilio, one of the ambassadors sent by King Kamehameha III.

 In 1839, Captain Cyrille Pierre Théodore Laplace of the French frigate Artémise landed in Honolulu in what became known as the Laplace Affair and forced the government of the Hawaiian Islands under His Majesty King Kamehameha III to acknowledge the rights of Catholics in his realm with the Edict of Toleration.
 The Hawaiian government also had to pay $20,000 in compensation to the French.

 Anticipating further foreign encroachment on Hawaiian territory following the Laplace Affair, King Kamehameha III dispatched a diplomatic delegation to the United States and Europe to secure the recognition of Hawaiian independence.

 Timoteo Haʻalilio, William Richards and Sir George Simpson were commissioned as joint Ministers Plenipotentiary on April 8, 1842.
 Simpson left for Great Britain while Haʻalilio and Richards went to the United States on July 8, 1842.
-The Hawaiian delegation secured the assurance of United States President John Tyler on December 19, 1842 of Hawaiian independence and then met Simpson in Europe to secure formal recognition by the United Kingdom and France.
-Their first meeting with British Secretary of State for Foreign Affairs George Hamilton-Gordon, 4th Earl of Aberdeen on February 22, 1843 was unsuccessful.
+The Hawaiian delegation secured the assurance of United States President John Tyler of Hawaiian independence on December 19, 1842, and then met Simpson in Europe to secure formal recognition by the United Kingdom and France.
+Their first meeting with British Secretary of State for Foreign Affairs George Hamilton-Gordon, 4th Earl of Aberdeen, on February 22, 1843, was unsuccessful.
 Traveling to Brussels and then Paris, the Hawaiian delegation gained the support of King Leopold I of Belgium who was sympathetic and promised to use his influence to help them gain recognition.
 On March 17, 1843, French foreign minister François Guizot, on behalf of King Louis Philippe I, assured them that the French government would recognize Hawaiian independence.
 After returning to London, on April 1, 1843, Lord Aberdeen, on behalf of Queen Victoria, assured the Hawaiian delegation, "Her Majesty's Government was willing and had determined to recognize the independence of what was called the Sandwich Islands more formally known as the Hawaiian Islands under their present sovereign."

 While the diplomatic party was away, a British naval captain Lord George Paulet, without the authorization of his superiors, unilaterally occupied the kingdom of the Hawaiian Islands in the name of Queen Victoria despite the protests of the Hawaiian government.
 After a five-month occupation, Rear-Admiral Richard Darton Thomas, the Commander-in-Chief of the Pacific Station, restored sovereignty to Kamehameha III.
-This event on July 31, 1843 was later commemorated as Sovereignty Restoration Day (Lā Hoʻihoʻi Ea).
+This event on July 31, 1843, was later commemorated as Sovereignty Restoration Day (Lā Hoʻihoʻi Ea).

 On November 28, 1843, at the Court of London, the British and French governments formally recognized the independence of the Kingdom of the Hawaiian Islands in the Anglo-Franco Proclamation, a joint declaration by France and Britain, signed by Lord Aberdeen and the Comte de Saint-Aulaire, representatives of Queen Victoria and King Louis-Philippe, respectively.
 The United States declined to join in the proclamation stating that in order for such a recognition to be binding, it would require a formal treaty ratified by the United States Senate.